Doridian/rd60xx/README.md

 # RIDEN RD6006 Python module

-This module allows to control a RD6006 via the USB interface using Python.
+This module allows to control a RD6006 via the network using Python (needs a flashed WiFi module with ESP-link or similar).

 As with previous models, the RD6006 uses the Modbus protocol over serial, the registers however are different than the DPS models.
 The registers are described